Main Stage

 BTrack Unrestricted, STrack Unrestricted

 We have three different Backing Track contracts because authors make backing tracks for different reasons.
-Some of them sell their backing tracks elsewhere and use the Harmonica Jam as a fun way to sharpen their skills, so they do not want their Backing Tracks or the Song Tracks derived from them used off site.
-These folks often only want their Backing Track to be visible on the Harmonica Jam within a certain time window.
+Some of them sell their backing tracks elsewhere and use Harmonica Boogie as a fun way to sharpen their skills, so they do not want their Backing Tracks or the Song Tracks derived from them used off site.
+These folks often only want their Backing Track to be visible on Harmonica Boogie within a certain time window.

 Other Backing Track authors are sharpening their skills and use the resulting songs to build up a sort of musical resume.
 Others just love music and love sharing.
 So we have different contract types.